 When it comes to theme parks, Florida probably has more than any other place in the world

 Though there were parks in Florida before the Second World War (Cypress Gardens opened in 1936 and started ski shows in the 1940’s) it was Walt Disney’s vision in 1964 to purchase 27,500 acres of swamp and rough bush land near Orlando that really started the theme park business in Florida combining roller coasters, flight simulators, family rides, firework spectaculars and musical shows.

 The first Disney park, Magic Kingdom opened in 1971, followed eleven year later by Epcot (Walt Disney never lived to see his dream of the future, having died in 1966), then Disney’s Hollywood Studios and finally Disney’s Animal Kingdom.

-For a number of years, Florida has boasted 8 of the 12 top spots for most visited theme parks in North America (i.e. including Canada) according to TEA/ERA in their annual Theme Park Attendance Reports.
-Figures show estimated 2008 numbers (with 2007 numbers in brackets):
+For a number of years, Florida has boasted 8 of the 10 top spots for most visited theme parks in North America (i.e. including Canada) according to TEA/ERA in their annual Theme Park Attendance Reports.
+The table show estimated 2013 numbers (with 2012 numbers and percentage change):